Prostate Cancer

 I think it would be a really good idea to provide screening for prostate cancer on a regular basis because it is the change in the PSA level that would indicate that something is going wrong.
 And it's, it's no good to my mind going to your GP and him saying that you know it's a fact of life that the prostate is enlarged, and you know we'll wait and see, and not do anything about it, because there are things that one can do about it and it would be advisable I think.

-Others were suspicious that the government is reluctant to recommend PSA testing because of cost implications.
-Some men expressed their concern that the government spends much money on breast screening or AIDS while relatively little money is spent on prostate cancer.
-Other men had heard about research in the USA or Austria which could be interpreted as supporting screening (although the evidence is far from conclusive).
+However, some men that we interviewed said they were suspicious that the UK government was reluctant to recommend PSA testing because of cost implications and expressed concern that the government spent too much money on other screening programmes such as breast screening or HIV and AIDS testing while relatively little money was being spent toward prostate cancer testing.
+Some said they had heard about research in the USA or Austria which could be interpreted as supporting screening (although the evidence is far from conclusive).

 Considers that treatment should be a personal choice and not affected by lack of public funds.